Culture

 Flexible working policies create an inclusive workplace, allowing everyone - not just women - to develop a working pattern that suits their lives whilst still doing an effective job.
 But it can carry a stigma and result in negative perceptions.

-The industry is catching up with us in thinking of it as agile working.
 It offers an opportunity for people to build a better work/life balance, and when people are happy their productivity increases.
 Employers should focus on the output and outcomes.

 1. Focus on work outputs and outcomes.